Hydrochloric acid benefits and reasons your stomach needs enough of it

 Ways to temporarily manage acid reflux include:

 GERD is when acid reflux keeps recurring, at least more than twice a week.
-GERD can cause inflammation to the esophagus and may lead to esophageal cancer.

 Your stomach naturally produces hydrochloric acid to kill pathogens and activate digestive enzymes in the stomach.
 The acidity also serves to trigger gut movement and secretions of digestive juices in the intestine.